pytexas/2024/docs/schedule/talks.md

 ## Designing a Human-Friendly CLI for API-Driven Infrastructure

-As Bloomberg\u2019s infrastructure grows and evolves, the tools we use to manage it are becoming increasingly important.
+As Bloomberg's infrastructure grows and evolves, the tools we use to manage it are becoming increasingly important.
 To streamline infrastructure management, our team set out to design a REST API and constituent CLI (Command Line Interface) that would comprise a single interface for both programmatic and human interaction with our infrastructure.
 Traditionally, building a CLI that is tightly coupled to an API requires maintaining a separate codebase, which is tedious and error-prone.
 Instead, we designed a CLI that dynamically generates commands based on the OpenAPI JSON documentation.
 However, since APIs are designed for computer interaction, we designed our API to include the information needed to implement a human-friendly CLI.
 Leveraging Python, FastAPI, and numerous other open source projects, we built a stable, extensible tool that greatly improves how we interact with our infrastructure.

 **Speaker: Oliver Rew**